janwillies/serverless-exercises/content/ex1.md

 +++

-handle input from mattermost chat
+parse input from mattermost chat